How Much Are Online MBA Programs? A Guide to the Cost of Business School

 Southern New Hampshire University

-This program not only provides students with an MBA but also offers numerous industry-standard credentials that students can earn, helping them to create competitive resumes before even graduating.
+This program not only provides students with an MBA but also offers numerous industry-standard credentials that students can earn, helping them create competitive resumes before graduating.
 Students are required to take seven core courses that are scenario-based learning.
 This approach gives students real-world examples to apply what they have learned to develop solutions and overcome problems.

-Online MBA Program Examples: Mid-Range ($950 to $1,400)
+Online MBA Program Examples: Mid-Range ($950 to $1,400 per credit)

 University of Cincinnati, Lindner College of Business

-Charging $975 per credit for part-time, out-of-state tuition, Cincinnati ranked close to our average.
+Charging $1,015 per credit for part-time, out-of-state tuition, Cincinnati ranked close to our average.
 Like Delaware, this public institution doesn’t offer synchronous courses or consulting projects but does provide global immersions, career coaching, and student clubs.

 Courses are structured as a blend of academic coursework and research-intensive projects that aim to prepare students with the necessary skills to excel in the workplace.
 Cincinnati’s curriculum requires 12 semester-credits in a concentration along with 26 credits worth of the MBA program core courses.